Congratulations! You have found one of the many Anu Partanens out there in the world (mainly in Finland).

 I am now a U.S. citizen, but I am originally from Finland, and I write all sorts of articles for all sorts of magazines and newspapers in both Finnish and English.
 I've covered education, politics, technology, culture, and the arts, and have written for Finnish magazines about everything from the latest developments in neuroscience to the effects of Hurricane Sandy to domestic abuse.
 I've interviewed Andre Agassi, Jonathan Franzen, James Ellroy, Zadie Smith, and numerous Hollywood celebrities (I admit I particularly loved Willem Dafoe).

 For many years I worked as a journalist in Helsinki.
 My past responsibilities there include working as a staff writer for Helsingin Sanomat, one of the largest daily subscription newspapers in the Nordic region (I held posts at the national news section, the Sunday pages, and the monthly magazine); serving as the managing editor of a monthly general-interest magazine called Image; debating news trends and current affairs on a live television program called Pressiklubi (Press Club); and teaching magazine writing at Tampere University in Tampere, Finland.
-I have also written regular columns published in the aforementioned Helsingin Sanomat and Image, and in the Metro newspaper (Finnish edition).
+I have also written regular columns published in the aforementioned Helsingin Sanomat and Image, in Metro newspaper (Finnish edition), and in the magazine Suomen Kuvalehti.
+More recently, I have worked as a science communicator at the University of Helsinki, and currently I am a senior adviser at Nordic West Office, a Helsinki-based consultancy.
 I have a master’s degree in social sciences and I have studied for a year both in France and Australia.
 I am married to the American writer Trevor Corson.
 If I'm the Anu Partanen you are looking for, please make yourself at home.

 Unfortunately, I am none of the Anu Partanens who have: translated foreign literature into Finnish; worked at the Etelä-Saimaa newspaper; taken part in the Pirkanmaa Writing Competition; been involved in the Arto Paasilinna Society (dedicated to a crazy Finnish novelist); worked as the secretary of the Väinö Linna Society (dedicated to a distinguished Finnish novelist); owned a cruise ship called Kristina Katarina; competed in the Suuri seikkailu (The Great Adventure) reality TV series; posted cool stuff on Pinterest; or spent time in Ireland in 1996.
 If you are trying to find one of these Anu Partanens, I must with regret advise you to move along.